The remarkable longevity of a 16th century song and tune

 Greensleeves’ origins: the passamezzo antico and romanesca

-Centuries before Greensleeves, there was the pes (foot), ground or ground bass, a short, simple, repeated pattern of notes which run throughout a piece of music, a secure bed upon which the melody lies.
+Centuries before Greensleeves, there was the pes (foot), also known as the ground or the ground bass, a short, simple, repeated pattern of notes which run throughout a piece of music, a secure bed upon which the melody lies.
 The earliest surviving example of a pes or ground is integral to the Middle English song, Sumer is icumen in (Summer has come in), from the Harley 978 manuscript of c.
 1250.
 Here it is, all six parts sung by Ian Pittaway.

 We can hear a similar idea in French vocal motets of the 13th century.
 A motet is a polyphonic song, usually with three voices, each voice singing not only a different melody, but different words.
 This is, in effect, three songs being sung at the same time, one of which is always a short repeated religious phrase in Latin, sung slowly.
 So, for example, in the anonymous Je Langui / Domino / Pucelete, one voice sings a love song, another sings a different love song, and a third slowly sings a musical phrase on the word “Domino” throughout, the equivalent of the ground bass.